-How to start flow after submitting SharePoint form and wait for results
+How to start a flow after submitting a SharePoint form and wait for the result

 Result